 Once made, chia pudding is easy to store in the fridge 4 5-days, in small airtight jars, closed with a lid or with cling film.
 So you can prepare them in advance for busy mornings!

 The chia pudding also freezes very well, in the same way, in tightly closed jars.
-To bring the jars back to temperature, simply defrost them slowly in the refrigerator.
+To bring the chia pudding pots back to temperature, simply defrost them slowly in the refrigerator.

 Other recipes to try